julian-kreis/maude-data-extractor/README.md

 | `JSON_ANALYSIS_FOLDER` | Directory where JSON summaries are saved | "analysis_json" |
 | `XLSX_ANALYSIS_FOLDER` | Directory where Excel summaries are saved | "analysis_excel" |

-These values are defined in `analysis.py` and can be adjusted to change the behavior of the data processing and storage:
+These values are defined in `analysis.py` and can be adjusted to change the behavior of the program:

 | Constant | Description | Default |
 |----------|------------|---------|
 | `OTHER_LABEL_MAX_CHARS` | In charts, the "Other" label gets truncated to this length | 50 |

-These values are defined in `comparison.py` and can be adjusted to change the behavior of the data processing and storage:
+These values are defined in `comparison.py` and can be adjusted to change the behavior of the program:

 | Constant | Description | Default |
 |----------|------------|---------|